 For registering with SEBI as an FVCI, the applicant needs to file an application through Form A and deposit the prescribed fees.
-In the form details of the sponsor should be filled along with its group, details of registration, website details, etc. Details of custodian and the bank are also to be filled.
+In the form details of the sponsor should be filled along with its group, details of registration, website details, etc. Details of the custodian and the bank are also to be filled in.
 Copy of income tax return and the certificate of incorporation in the home country are to be submitted along with the form.

 In addition, some supporting documents are also required: